Location:

 - Grand Prix History: A wonderful site with detailed information and historic photos.

-- UltimateCarPage: Information and photos of Simon Moore's chassis #412007.
+- UltimateCarPage: Information and photos of Simon Moore's chassis #412007, by Wouter Melissen, August 12, 2011.

 The earlier 2900A looks the diminutive of the 2900B, but among the lot of road cars is racing-derived, not merely named for past Mille Miglia success, but aimed at the 1936 title.
-As Automobile Quarterly explain, the thinly veiled guise of 8C Monza Grand Prix cars worked over for two-seat sports car racing would no longer pass sporting regulation, and the new 6C 2300 touring cars were simply inadequate.
+As Automobile Quarterly explain, the thinly veiled guise of 8C Monza Grand Prix cars worked over for two-seat sports car racing no longer pass sporting regulation, and the new 6C 2300 touring cars are simply inadequate.
 Hence the Two-Nine.

-Motor: 2,905 cc (177.27 cubic inch) straight 8-cylinder, alloy block, fixed aluminum hemi-head | motor #422003
+Motor: 2,905 cc (177.27 cubic inch) straight 8-cylinder, alloy block, fixed aluminum hemi-head | 68 mm x 100 mm | 6.5:1 compression

 The 2900A motor is a derivation of the 10-bearing Grand Prix motor first developed in 1932 as a 2.6-litre unit, enlarged in 1934 to 2.9 litres.
 The comparable 1935 Grand Prix car uses a much larger 3.8-litre motor with 7.1:1 compression.
-This smaller sports-racing unit is detuned to 6.5:1.
+This smaller sports-racing unit is detuned to 6.5:1, which still exceeds the less-powerful second series 8C 2900B at 5.75:1.

 Valvetrain: DOHC, 2 valves per cylinder, gear-driven via a central mechanism between each 4-cylinder block